-My normal rates are as defined by the Guild of Registered Tourist Guides - £115 for half a day for any number of people from 10 - 40.
-This would cover any one walk and if wanted a tour of one of the above sites.
-Alternatively the charge for a full day with a mixture of walks and tours would be £182.
+The normal charge is the minimum Blue Badge rate of £145 for a half day or £249 for a full day.
 I can offer discounts in some cases, eg. for charities, student groups or families.
-Please contact me by EMAIL or phone (see bottom of my Home page) to discuss any particular requirements as I like to tailor walks to the interests of the group.
+Please contact me by EMAIL or phone (see bottom of page) to discuss any particular requirements as I like to tailor walks to the interests of the group.
 I could also do tours of many other London areas if required.

 ![]() | Explore ancient alleyways and churchyards where Roman and medieval remains hide behind exciting modern buildings.
 We see a remarkable variety of architecture, including the glorious baroque St Paul's Cathedral, the medieval Gothic Guildhall, the 18C Mansion House and new structures by Norman Foster and Richard Rogers.
 The many Livery Halls and churches, including romantic church ruins, will enhance your enjoyment of London's City in a way only possible on foot. |